No results for ""

 The Android SDK uses a mobile key

 The Android SDK uses a mobile key.
-Your environment's mobile key is available in the Projects tab of your Account settings page.
+Keys are specific to each project and environment.
+They are available from the Environments list for each project.
 To learn more about key types, read Keys.

 This code sample shows you how to configure the client connect and flush interval parameters: